Medusa: Mythology

 From Hades should send up an awful monster's grisly head.

 Harrison's translation states that "the Gorgon was made out of the terror, not the terror out of the Gorgon."

 According to Ovid, in northwest Africa, Perseus flew past the Titan Atlas, who stood holding the sky aloft, and transformed Atlas into a stone when Atlas tried to attack him.
-In a similar manner, the corals of the Red Sea were said to have been formed of Medusa's blood spilled onto seaweed when Perseus laid down the petrifying head beside the shore during his short stay in Ethiopia where he saved and wed his future wife, the lovely princess Andromeda, who was the most beautiful woman in the world at that time.
+In a similar manner, the corals of the Red Sea were said to have been formed of Medusa's blood spilled onto seaweed when Perseus laid down the petrifying head beside the shore during his short stay in Ethiopia where he saved and wed the princess Andromeda, the most beautiful woman at that time.
 Furthermore, the venomous vipers of the Sahara, in the Argonautica 4.1515, Ovid's Metamorphoses 4.770 and Lucan's Pharsalia 9.820, were said to have grown from spilt drops of her blood.
 The blood of Medusa also spawned the Amphisbaena (a horned dragon-like creature with a snake-headed tail).

 Perseus then flew to Seriphos, where his mother was being forced into marriage with the king, Polydectes, who was turned into stone by the head.
 Then Perseus gave the Gorgon's head to Athena, who placed it on her shield, the Aegis.

 While ancient Greek vase-painters and relief carvers imagined Medusa and her sisters as having monstrous form, sculptors and vase-painters of the fifth century BC began to envisage her as being beautiful as well as terrifying.
 In an ode written in 490 BC, Pindar already speaks of "fair-cheeked Medusa".